divisores/eslint-config-divisio/README.md

 # eslint-config-divisio

-## Documentation Shareable Configs
+## Documentation for ESLint shareable configs

+Shareable configs are a nice way of creating a pattern for coding style :sunglasses:

 - [Eslint shareable config](https://eslint.org/docs/developer-guide/shareable-configs)

 ## Installation

-Install the package with

-`yarn add eslint-config-divisio -D`
+The best option is to install this package with all the necessary peer dependencies, so you can use:

+`npx install-peerdeps --dev eslint-config-divisio`

 ## eslint Setup

-Now configure your `.eslintrc` or `.eslintrc.js` file like above:
+Now configure your `.eslintrc` or `.eslintrc.js` or whatever extension you use like above:

 ```json
 {